jacobbrunson/IRCWeatherBot/README.md

 ###Disclaimers:

 * This is a simple project created for a computer science class.
+It is not intended to be used practically.
 * It handles only a few cases, and cannot interpret sentences (i.e. does not use any Natural Language Processing).
 * My Open Weather Map API key is exposed in the WeatherService class.
 I understand that this is bad practice.